Applied Economics Clinic

 Founded by GDAE Senior Research Fellow Liz Stanton in February 2017, the Clinic is a non-profit consulting group offering low-cost and pro bono expert services from seasoned professionals, while also providing on-the-job training to the next generation of technical experts on public interest issues.

-The Clinic — housed at Tufts University’s Global Development and Environment Institute — employs several Masters and Doctoral level students as research assistants, and has also hired a second professional staff member.
+The Clinic — housed at Tufts University’s Global Development and Environment Institute — employs three professional staff members and several Masters and Doctoral level students as research assistants.
 Learn more at aeclinic.org.

 The Applied Economics Clinic (AEC) is accepting applications for a Research Assistant in Applied Environmental, Energy and Consumer Policy.
 The Research Assistant will be assisting an economist in applied work on environmental and consumer equity issues by summarizing written materials, collecting data, creating spreadsheets, writing policy memos, and carrying out simple communications, web, and social media tasks.

 Positions are open for both the Summer and Fall and hours per week are flexible.
 Hourly rate starts at $15/hour.
 Competitive hourly rate depending on experience and skills.
 Ideal candidate is a student with work-study funding.
 Applications for Fall semester preferred by September 1, 2017.

 See qualifications and application instructions